 As the frequency of money laundering scandals increases, the overhead of maintaining KYC compliance is overwhelming operational staff.
-Outsourcing your KYC monitoring and integrating it with your Treasury Risk Management System can have many benefits.
+Integrating KYC processes with your Treasury Risk Management System (TRMS) can have many benefits.

 The Many Saints of Newark (and Everywhere Else)